113ll3/Ibmclouddocscli/idt/eclipsetools.md

 10. To save the settings and variables that you specified, select the **Save to the manifest file** checkbox in the Application details window.

 ## Deploying a Node.js application
-Use the IBM Eclipse Tools for IBM Cloud to deploy an existing or new Node.js project onto Cloud, set application deployment details, and verify the results in a browser.
+Use the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} to deploy an existing or new Node.js project onto Cloud, set application deployment details, and verify the results in a browser.

 If you do not already have an existing Node.js application, begin with Step 1.
 If you already have an existing Node.js application, begin with Step 7.